oauth2-proxy/mockoidc/README.md

 Start the MockOIDC Server.
 This will spin up a minimal OIDC server in its own goroutine.
 It will listen on localhost on a random port.

-Then pulls its configuration to integrate it with your application.
+Then pull its configuration to integrate it with your application.
+Begin testing!

 ```
 m, _ := mockoidc.Run()